wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/schedule-resource-optimization-urs-dynamics-field-service/includes/5-define-optimization-schedules.md

 Once a schedule has been published, it will begin to optimize items based on the schedule.
 RSO schedules can be manually run on demand at any time, by selecting the Run Now button.
 If a RSO schedule needs some large-scale changes, or something is not working, you can select the reset resource scheduling optimization button.
 This will cancel all pending RSO jobs and unpublish the schedule.

-For additional information on publishing schedules: https://docs.microsoft.com/dynamics365/customer-engagement/field-service/rso-schedule-optimization#publishing-schedules
+For additional information, see [publishing schedules](https://docs.microsoft.com/dynamics365/customer-engagement/field-service/rso-schedule-optimization#publishing-schedules).

 ### Monitoring optimization requests
 Once a schedule has been published, you can open it and monitor the scheduling optimization requests (RSO jobs).
 You can drill into each of these to see the bookings associated with the RSO job run.